jameshfisher/jameshfisher.com/_posts/2018-04-07-the-dots-do-matter-how-to-scam-a-gmail-user.md

 "The dots-don't-matter feature is great.
 I get ownership of an infinite set of email addresses!"
 But firstly, no one _wants_ this infinite set of email addresses.
-Gmail already provides this in the better form of ["plus labelling"](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html), so I also own `jameshfisher+spam@gmail.com` and `jameshfisher+work@gmail.com`.
+Those who _really_ want infinite addresses already have the "plus labelling" feature:
+I also own `jameshfisher+spam@gmail.com`, `jameshfisher+work@gmail.com` et cetera.
+Plus labelling is a similar feature, but with similar scam potential, although with some legitimate use cases.
-But I have never wanted `j.ame.s.h.fis.h.e.r@gmail.com`, and John Smith never wanted `jo.hn.sm.ith@gmail.com`.
+But I have certainly never wanted `j.ame.s.h.fis.h.e.r@gmail.com`, and John Smith never wanted `jo.hn.sm.ith@gmail.com`.
 I have never asked someone for her email address only for her to reply, "it's `jane.doe@gmail.com`, but feel free to add the dot wherever you like."